 Obtain proof-of-cure cultures after treatment.

-For women who have had pyelonephritis or more than one UTI, consider suppressive therapy, usually with trimethoprim/sulfamethoxazole (before 34 wk) or nitrofurantoin.
+For women who have had pyelonephritis or more than one UTI, consider suppressive therapy, usually with trimethoprim/sulfamethoxazole (before 34 weeks) or nitrofurantoin.